Code Health Assessment

 Priority Finding ID(s) Action Effort Impact

-11 CH-006 Add Vitest + Playwright to the project; implement priority test cases (CH-002, CH-003, sort fallback, not-found handling) Very High Establishes regression safety net for all future changes
+1 CH-010 Add Vitest + @testing-library/react and Playwright to the project; implement priority test cases for generateMetadata fallback logic, notFound() guards, sort resolution, and productJsonLd construction Very High Establishes regression safety net before further refactoring; enables confident remediation of CH-001, CH-003, CH-008

 Phase 4: Long-Term (Backlog)